Home

 UniProt IDs

 1. The "Complete" dataset contains "short" sequences (<140 residues; too short to be functional) although they are designated "Complete" by UniProt.
-These result from sequencing errors but, since they the encoding DNA has start and stop codons, they cannot be distinguished from "full length" sequences when deposited in UniProt.
+These result from sequencing errors but, since the encoding DNA has start and stop codons, they cannot be distinguished from "full length" sequences when deposited in UniProt.

 2. The "Complete" plus "Fragment" dataset contains a larger fraction of "short" sequences, the additional sequences contributed by those encoded by DNA without start and/or stop codons.